nfarrasd/Dynamic-Recommender-System-Web-App/README.md

 4. Segmenting the products and customers using WordCloud and Clustering based on the transaction histories
 5. Deploy the Recommender Pipeline with Flask so that users can freely enter new transactions and get recommendations

+**Note**:
-**Note**: Steps 1-4 are not shown in this repo, only the analysis and model summary will be presented below.
-(Since this repo focuses more on the RecSys model deployment and back-end)
+1. Steps 1-4 are not shown in this repo, only the analysis and model summary will be presented below.
+(Since this repo focuses more on the RecSys model deployment and back-end).
+2. This can only be run through Ubuntu since Turicreate module does not suppoert Windows OS (except by using WSL).
+3. Please put the 'index.html' file in a folder called 'template'.

-# Summary
+## Summary
 1. Recommendation System Pipeline was built under 2 scenarios:
     - **Purchase Counts with Pearson Similarity** method for old users
     - **Popularity Model with Binary Input** method for new users